iamnotnato/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

     * Required : A function that prints an integer.
     * Expected Results : You can only use _putchar function to print.

-> 💡*Fun Fact : Quote by Shakuntala Devi : Numbers have life; they're not just symbols on paper.*
+> 💬 *Quote : Shakuntala Devi : Numbers have life; they're not just symbols on paper.*

 <hr>